-In class your instructor will not respond to cries of “it doesn’t work”.
-Before I will help you I expect you to tell me where the code doesn’t work, by eliminating suspect code inside comments.
+If you are taking a class with me, I will not respond to cries of “it doesn’t work”.
+Before I can help you I expect you to tell me where the code doesn’t work, by eliminating suspect code inside comments.
 In doing so, you’re likely to find the cause of the problem yourself.

 Keep in mind that the PHP parser is sometimes inaccurate when reporting the locations of errors.
 Sometimes it will report “Error on line 1” when the error isn’t on line 1 at all (in fact this error usually indicates that a brace has not been closed correctly).